The Daylilie backstory

 Cups too big

-The more women we talked to, the clearer it became: this wasn’t just our experience.
+The more women I talked to, the clearer it became: this wasn’t just my experience.
 Broad shoulders and wider backs are not anomalies.
 They take shape in many ways — sculpted through sport, passed down through genetics, or become defined as our bodies mature.

 Band too tight, cup too big.